iggredible/Learn-Vim/ch00_new_to_vim_read_this_first.md

-# New To Vim?
+# Ch00.
+New to Vim?
 Read This First

 ## Why This Guide Was Written